Music of ancient Rome: Education and training

 Musical training and skills were common amongst the Roman upper-class, and it may have been especially common amongst female Romans of the upper-class.
 Singers were expected to spend large amounts of time and energy practicing their craft.
 In ancient Rome, the term for music or speech teachers was phonascus.
 They focused on developing the flexibility of their student's voice.
 It also believed that a singer's neck should be soft and smooth to ensure that the voice did not sound harsh or broken.
 Marcus Tullius Cicero stated that musicians "sit for many years practicing delivery, and every day, before they begin to speak, gradually arouse their voices while lying in bed; and when they have done that they sit up and make their voices run down from the highest to the lowest level, in some way joining the highest and the lowest together."
 According to The Twelve Caesars, Nero would train his voice by avoiding harmful fruits and drinks, purging himself with vomiting and enemas, and lying on his back with a lead sheet on his chest.
-Quintilian believed that maintaining good physical health through diet and exercise was important for maintain a proper voice.
+Quintilian believed that maintaining good physical health through diet and exercise was important to maintain a proper voice.
 According to Quintilian, abstaining from sex was also important for a singer.
 Other ancient texts describe singers perform warm-up exercises consisting of vocalized successive sounds before singing.
 There may have been "music schools" for musicians of low class.